okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 You can search properties that are arrays.
 If any element matches the search term, the entire array (object) is returned.
 For examples, see [Request example for array](#request-example-for-array) and [Response example for array](#response-example-for-array).

-* We follow the [SCIM Protocol Specification](https://tools.ietf.org/html/rfc7644#section-3.4.2.2) for searching arrays.
+* Okta follows the [SCIM Protocol Specification](https://tools.ietf.org/html/rfc7644#section-3.4.2.2) for searching arrays.
 * Search for one value at a time when searching arrays.
 For example, you can't search for users where a string is equal to an attribute in two different arrays.

 ##### Request example for array